Duke of Rothesay: Legal basis

 An Act of the Parliament of Scotland passed in 1469 governs the succession to most of these titles.
 It provides that "the first-born Prince of the King of Scots for ever" should hold the dukedom.
-If the firstborn Prince dies before the King, the title is not inherited by his heir – it is only for the firstborn son, like the Duchy of Cornwall — nor is either inherited by the deceased duke's next brother, unless that brother also becomes heir apparent.
+If the firstborn Prince dies before the King, the title is not inherited by his heir – it is only for the firstborn son, like the Duchy of Cornwall – nor is either inherited by the deceased duke's next brother, unless that brother also becomes heir apparent.
 Though the Act specified "King", eldest sons of queens regnant subsequently also held the dukedom.
 The interpretation of the word Prince, however, does not include women.
+Therefore, in the event of an heiress presumptive or heiress apparent (this becoming a possibility after the passage of the Succession to the Crown Act 2013), she cannot become Duchess of Rothesay.

-The eldest son of the British Sovereign, as Duke of Rothesay, had the right to vote in elections for representative peers from 1707.
-(The 1707 Acts of Union between the Parliament of Scotland and Parliament of England formally unified both kingdoms to create the Kingdom of Great Britain).
+The eldest son of the British Sovereign, as Duke of Rothesay, had the right to vote in elections for Scottish representative peers from 1707.
+(The 1707 Acts of Union between the Parliament of Scotland and Parliament of England formally unified both kingdoms to create the Kingdom of Great Britain.)
 This right continued until 1963, when the UK Parliament abolished the election of representative peers.

-List of Dukes of Rothesay
+List of dukes of Rothesay

-Holders of the Dukedom of Rothesay, with the processes by which they became Dukes of Rothesay and by which they ceased to hold the title:
+Holders of the Dukedom of Rothesay, with the processes by which they became dukes of Rothesay and by which they ceased to hold the title:

 Family tree

 Current holder

 Since 2022 William, Prince of Wales, has held the title of Duke of Rothesay, and uses it when in Scotland.
 He has the formal Scottish style of HRH The Prince William, Duke of Rothesay.

 The personal arms of the preceding Duke were bestowed upon him in 1974 by the Queen.
-The escutcheon features on the 1st and 4th quarters the arms of the Great Steward of Scotland, with the 2nd and 3rd quarters featuring the arms of the Lord of the Isles.
-The arms of the current Duke are distinguished from those of Clan Stewart of Appin through the addition of an inescutcheon displaying the arms of the heir apparent to the King of Scots, namely the Royal arms of Scotland with a three-point label.
-The full achievement of the current Duke's arms are a variation of the Royal coat of arms of Scotland used prior to the Union of the Crowns in 1603.
+The escutcheon honours Stewart of Appin, (David Stewart being the first to hold the title), and features on the 1st and 4th quarters the arms of the Great Steward of Scotland, with the 2nd and 3rd quarters featuring the arms of the Lord of the Isles.
+The arms of the current Duke are distinguished from those of Clan Stewart of Appin through the addition of an inescutcheon displaying the arms of the heir apparent to the King of Scots, namely the Royal arms of Scotland with a three-point label azure for difference.
+The full achievement of the current Duke's arms are a variation of the royal arms of Scotland used prior to the Union of the Crowns in 1603.